Compassionate, Tenacious Charlotte, North Carolina Divorce Attorneys

 - In certain narrow circumstances, North Carolina courts will also grant an absolute divorce on the grounds of incurable insanity, which requires the spouses to have lived separately for three years because one spouse was confined for purposes of medical treatment.

 An absolute divorce in North Carolina completely dissolves the marriage but may not address such issues as property division, alimony, child custody, and child support.
 This is why having an experienced family law attorney is essential.
-Contrary to many people’s belief that all divorces go to trial, most North Carolina divorces are settled.
+Contrary to many people’s belief that all divorces go to trial, most in North Carolina are settled.
 At Sodoma Law, we work with our clients to determine whether litigation or alternative dispute resolution techniques such as Collaborative Family Law are the best means of resolving the issues in their divorce.

-The Sodoma Law Approach to Divorce
+The Sodoma Law Approach

 At Sodoma Law, we recognize that divorce is not just a legal process, but an emotional and financial one, too.
 Divorce doesn’t just affect the couple, but their children and families as well.
 We know that there is a lot going on for our clients, and that each of their stories is unique.
 In order to give each of our clients what they need, we do things a little differently from most other firms.